 Toyota Corolla hatchback

-Toyota is probably the biggest producer of hybrid cars in the world, so it’s no surprise its models make up the bulk of this list.
-The Auris Hybrid is an economical, reliable and relatively practical ‘self-charging hybrid’ that’s a perfect size for smaller families – think Volkswagen Golf or Ford Focus.
-The car uses a 1.8-litre petrol engine paired with an electric motor and a continuously variable transmission (CVT) to return good fuel economy (78.5mpg is claimed), low emissions (82g/km of CO2) and a comfortable driving experience.
+Toyota is the biggest producer of hybrid cars in the world, so it’s no surprise its models feature often this list.
+The Corolla hatchback is an economical, reliable and relatively practical hybrid that’s a perfect size for smaller families – think Volkswagen Golf or Ford Focus size.

 Toyota Corolla Touring Sports estate

-The Auris Hybrid Touring Sports is the estate version of the Auris Hybrid.
-It offers the same combination of a 134bhp petrol-electric drivetrain, great build, practical specification and a focus on economy and comfort, but adds a larger boot.
+The Corolla Touring Sports is the estate version of the Corolla.
+It offers the same combination of a petrol-electric drivetrain, great build quality, practical specification and a focus on fuel economy and driving comfort, but adds a larger boot.

-Toyota’s tried-and-tested 1.8-litre petrol-electric drivetrain is used in the C-HR, a stylish SUV that’ll suit those who value a high driving position and a sharp driving experience.
-Despite its chunky looks, there’s no four-wheel drive (you’ll have to ditch hybrid power for that), but what you do get is a claimed economy figure of 74.3mpg, a 0-62mph time of 11 seconds and remarkably sharp handling for a car of this type.
-The C-HR is well built, refined, rides well and does particularly well on the motorway, as well as proving genuine good fun on a twistier road.
+Toyota’s tried-and-tested 1.8 and 2.0-litre petrol-electric drivetrains are used in the C-HR, a stylish SUV that’ll suit those who value a high driving position and a sharp driving experience.
+Despite its chunky looks, there’s no four-wheel-drive option, but you do get a claimed economy figure of 50-59mpg, a 0-62mph time of 8.2 to 11 seconds and remarkably sharp handling for a car of this type.
+The C-HR is well built, refined, rides well and is genuinely fun on a twisty road.

-However in reality, the C-HR’s bold looks are what's most likely to make you choose it over the other cars here.
+The C-HR’s bold looks are what's most likely to make you choose it over the other cars here.
 Doing so means you make sacrifices when it comes to practicality, but not unduly large ones.
 There’s good space in the rear despite the sloping roofline, although anyone over six feet tall may struggle.
-Similarly, the boot measures 377 litres, which is somewhere on the smaller side for a car of this type.
+In terms of an advance payment, you'll need to find at least £495 to get one on Motability, as of December 2019.